andrewtchin/message-parser/README.md

 regex could be improved to match other protocols or cases.
 * Does not handle matching attributes that span multiple tokens.
 * Does not handle matching multiple emoticons within a single token.
+Matches the last emoticon within the token.
-Matches the first emoticon within the token.
+* Does not handle matching emoticon and mention in a single token.
+Matches the first attribute within the token.

 ### Sources